brentertz/scianimator/readme.md

 ## Release History ##
 * 0.9	- (12/19/2010) Initial checkin.
 This is a pre-release.
 I want to complete a couple more of the TODO items before initial completion.
 * 1.0	- (12/20/2010) Initial complete.
+* 1.1	- (12/21/2010) Added autoRefresh support, which can reload images from source at regular intervals, bypassing the browser cache.
+By default, autoRefresh is disabled.

 ## License ##
 Copyright (c) 2010 Brent Ertz